syncfusion-content/fileformat-docs/File-Formats/DocIO/Working-with-Bookmarks.md

 ---
-title: Working with Bookmarks
+title: Working with Bookmarks | Word library | Syncfusion
-description: This section illustrates how to work with Bookmarks
+description: This section illustrates how to work with Bookmarks in a Word document using Syncfusion Word library.
 platform: file-formats
 control: DocIO
 documentation: UG